Why Cycling For Your Supper Is Super – My Bicycle Holiday To Provence

 Written by Jaillan Yehia

-I discover a totally different kind of holiday – one where I burn off calories by bicycling by day and tuck into decadent suppers without a worry by night, on a self-guided bicycle holiday in Provence.
+I discover a totally different kind of holiday – one where I burn off calories bicycling by day and tuck into decadent suppers without a worry by night, on a self-guided bicycle holiday in Provence.

 ‘We’ve been coming here on holiday for 37 years.
 There’s an award-winning rosé being sold for next to nothing at a winery down the road.
 My wife buys it, I carry it – and then we come back to the hotel and have a rest.’